Armand-deWet/Road-Pavement-Anomaly-Detection-with-Computer-Vision-and-Deep-Learning/README.md

 1. **Dataset preparation** — cleaning and splitting the RDD2022 and Roboflow datasets.
 2. **Initial training** — training YOLOv10, YOLOv11, and YOLOv12 models on the cleaned data.
-3. **Transfer & semi-supervised learning** — using pseudo-label generation to enhance performance.
+3. **Transfer & semi-supervised learning** — using pseudo-label generation to attempt to enhance performance.
 4. **Deployment** — converting the best YOLOv12n model to NCNN format and deploying it on a Raspberry Pi 5.

 ---